What does it cost to build my Truck, Jeep, or SUV?

 What is included with your build packages?

-All of our builds are ALL INCLUSIVE.
+Every one of our builds are ALL INCLUSIVE.
 We want our customers to drive away knowing every detail has been covered.
-All of our build packages start with a 15-30 minute consultation, although there is no time limit.
-We will answer all your questions, address your concerns, and educate you on the pros and cons of the setup your are looking for as well as make sound recommendations.
-We'll have questions ourselves for you that we'll need answered to put together the best possible build package.
-Consultation is unlimited before, during, and after your build.
-We will typically quote you two to three options to start and narrow down to the package that works for you.
-We include all parts, installation, and all supplies required to complete the job.
-All suspension systems include a 4 wheel laser alignment and all wheel and tire packages come with new locking lug nuts, new TPMS sensors programmed to the vehicle ('08 and newer vehicles), and free mounting and balancing.
-We offer ALL INCLUSIVE packages.
-Jeep builds require computer programming for the speedometer and steering wheel otherwise the ABS system may trigger during turns; we include that programming with those builds.
+All of our build packages start with an initial phone consultation to get an understanding of your build vision.
+We'll answer your questions and will have questions ourselves for you that we'll need answered to put together the best possible build package.
+From there we put together a formal written proposal where we will give you several options for your build; we explain the pros and cons on the setups, the technical aspects of the setups as well as component compatibility, how they will effect your vehicle, what to expect, and include pictures so you can reference what we are describing.
+Proposals typically range from 10-15 pages of information tailored to your setup.
+Usually it takes us several days to research, resource, and spec out a build proposal and we put a considerable amount of time into each build setup.
+We charge a flat fee to produce our proposals; this fee is non refundable and is credited towards the package you choose if you move forward with a build within 7 days of proposal presentation.
+We include all parts, installation, and all supplies required to complete the job correctly.
+All suspension systems include a 4 wheel laser alignment and all wheel and tire packages come with new locking lug nuts, new TPMS sensors programmed to the vehicle ('08 and newer vehicles), and mounting and high speed road force balancing.
 All builds from leveling systems to big suspension lifts include our signature 500 mile complete chassis inspection and re-torqueing of all hardware and components to ensure your new build is broken in properly and is safe for operation after the break in period.
-We challenge you to find a competitor with a more thorough or complete process from start to finish.
+We challenge you to find a competitor with a more thorough or complete documented process from start to finish.

 What size wheels and tires will fit with what lift?

 This is probably our most common question.
+There are many factors that play into this answer and we provide specific size recommendations in our written proposals.
+We do not go into specifics over the phone.
+Lift Size, tire size, wheel size and offset/ backspacing specs, as well as suspension components all play a factor into proper fitment.
 We do not believe in stuffing the biggest tire possible into a lift at the expense of wheel travel, turning radius, and ride quality.
-The industry standard and most common on 1/2 ton trucks is a 4" lift, 33" tires; 6" lift 35" tires.
-We do not recommend 35" tires on a 4" lift, or larger than 35" tires on a 6" lift on 1/2 ton trucks; those combinations may "fit" but you'll likely require trimming the fender wells; Do you want to cut up your $60,000+ truck to fit a tire?
+Each suspension setup will have a recommended wheel and tire size with specific specs that are tested and proven to fit.
+Larger tire and wheel combinations may "fit" but you'll likely require trimming the fender wells; Do you want to cut up your $80,000+ truck to fit a tire?
 For 3/4 and 1 ton trucks a 4.5" lift will fit 35" tires and a 6" will typically fit 37s.
 On newer model trucks with increased wheel well sizes things change a bit and you can generally fit the next bigger tire sizes on a smaller lift.
 GM trucks are the outlier because of their square shaped wheel wells; they actually require more lift to fit what is usually a smaller tire.

 Bigger tire combinations require increased suspension lifts or the addition of a body lift, and we will work with you to lay out the best combination for your truck.
-Just because a suspension manufacturer says they will fit, doesn't mean it will drive well.
+Just because a suspension manufacturer says a size will fit, or someone said it works on a forum doesn't mean it will be fully functional or drive well.
+All tires have a manufacturer approved wheel width; while some wheels wider than those recommended by the tire manufactuer may work, they are not guaranteed, and we will not guarantee compatibility or warranty those combinations nor will the manufacturer.
 We focus on functionality, handling, drive-ability, and aesthetics, not about fitting the biggest tire into a lift possible at the expense of actually driving the vehicle.
-If you're looking to stuff a set of tires into a lift beyond the parameters we've laid out above, we're probably not for you.
+If you're looking to stuff a set of tires into a lift beyond the parameters we've laid out above, or if you come in with the intent of taking the advice of everyone on the forums over ours, we're probably not for you.

 Do I need Tire Pressure Monitoring Sensors (TPMS) for my wheel and tire combination?